Crystola, Colorado

 Crystola is an unincorporated community in El Paso and Teller counties, Colorado, United States.
 ZIP code 80863 serves Crystola, but mail must be addressed to Woodland Park.
-Crystola ia a part of the Colorado Springs, CO Metropolitan Statistical Area and the Front Range Urban Corridor.
+Crystola is a part of the Colorado Springs, CO Metropolitan Statistical Area and the Front Range Urban Corridor.

 History

 The Crystola, Colorado, post office operated from November 24, 1911, until December 31, 1913.
 The Woodland Park, Colorado, post office (ZIP code 80863) now serves the area.